Tyronnosaurus/ComicResizer/README.md

 - Archives: zip, rar, cbr, cbz
 - Folders with images inside
 - Single images

 (you have an option to add this application to the context menu for valid files)

-(you have an option to add this application to the context menu for valid files)